Why Thicker Motor Oil Isn’t Better For Your Engine

 Quick Summary

 Thicker oil doesn’t automatically protect your engine better.
-Instead, motor oil viscosity must match the engine design, operating temperature, and oil control, not old-school assumptions.
+In fact, there are serious downsides to using an oil that’s thicker than the carmaker’s recommendation.
+In other words, motor oil viscosity must match the engine design, operating temperature, and oil control, not old-school assumptions.

 Controlled dyno testing shows that low-viscosity oil versus high-viscosity oil reveals clear trade-offs among friction, power, oil flow, and wear.
-Thicker oil can reduce wear in some situations, but it can also increase friction, slow oil delivery, and cost horsepower.
+Thicker oil can reduce wear in some situations, but it can also reduce oil flow, generate more heat, and increase friction and wear.
 The real answer isn’t “thick or thin”—it’s using the right oil viscosity for the application.
 In other words, the carmaker’s recommendation for that particular engine.

 Debunking The Myth That Thicker Oil Always Means Better Protection

 One of the most persistent beliefs I hear from DIYers and even experienced mechanics is that thicker oil protects an engine better.
-The logic sounds reasonable: thicker oil feels stronger, sticks to parts longer, and seems likely to create a more robust protective film.
-But engines don’t care how oil feels—they care how it flows, how quickly it arrives at critical surfaces, and how well it controls friction under load.
+The logic sounds reasonable: thicker oil provides more film strength, creating a stronger cushion between metal parts.
+That helps oil better protect your engine against wear.
+But oil has three jobs:

 The truth is, modern engines are not built like the loose-clearance engines of the past, and oil systems today are designed around very specific flow characteristics, including variable output oil pumps.